CharlieCoyne/CharlieCoyne/README.md

-- 👋 Hi, I’m @CharlieCoyne
+-  Hi, I’m @CharlieCoyne
-- 👀 I’m interested in learning new programming languages, machine learning and AI
+-  I’m interested in learning new programming languages, machine learning and AI
-- 🌱 I’m currently learning Python, C#, CSS, HTML
+-  I’m currently learning Python, C#, CSS, HTML
-- 💞️ I’m looking to collaborate on anything really!

 <!---
 CharlieCoyne/CharlieCoyne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.